dnsimple/dnsimple-support/content/articles/vanity-nameservers.markdown

 ## Enabling Vanity Name Servers

-You can configure vanity name servers on a domain of yours in DNSimple by visiting the <label>DNS</label> tab on the domain's management page and clicking <label>Configure nameservers</label> on the <label>Vanity nameservers</label> card.
+You can configure vanity name servers on your domain(s) in DNSimple by visiting the <label>DNS</label> tab on the domain's management page and clicking <label>Configure nameservers</label> on the <label>Vanity nameservers</label> card.

 <info>
 Vanity name servers are only available on [our business tier](https://dnsimple.com/pricing) or for [Master resellers](https://dnsimple.com/reseller).
 If you aren't subscribed to one of these plans, we'll prompt you to upgrade your plan.